sagaofpls/sagaofpls.github.io/references.md

 <a name="Abdietal2013"></a> Abdi et al (2013) _New Perspectives in Partial Least Squares and Related Methods_.
 Edited by Abdi, H., Chin, W.W., Esposito Vinzi, V., Russolillo, G., Trinchera, L. Springer.

+<a name="Bookstein1980"></a> Bookstein, F. L. (1980) "Data Analysis by Partial Least Squares."
+In _Evaluation of Econometric Models_.
+Edited by J. Kmenta and J. B. Ramsey, 75-90.
+Academic Press.

+<a name="Bookstein1982"></a> Bookstein, F. L. (1982a) "The geometric meaning of soft modeling, with some generalizations."
+In _Systems under indirect observation: Causality, structure, prediction_.
+Edited by K. G. Jöreskog and H. Wold, Vol II, 55-74.
+North-Holland.

+<a name="Bookstein1982b"></a> Bookstein, F. L.  (1982b) "Data Analysis by Partial Least Squares."
+In _A Second Generation of Multivariate Analysis_.
+Edited by C. Fornell, Vol 1, 348-366.
+Praeger.

 <a name="Cramer1982"></a> Cramer, H. (1982) "Foreword.
 Some Remarks to Open the Conference." _Systems under indirect observation: Causality, structure, prediction_, edited by K. G. Jöreskog and H. Wold.
 Vol I, vii-xi.
 North-Holland.

 <a name="Erikssonetal2014"></a> Eriksson, L., Trygg, J., Wold, S. (2014) "A chemometrics toolbox based on projections and latent variables." _Journal of Chemometrics_, 28, 332-346.